Study Materials Available

 Question

-What is the maximum magnification typically achieved by an ordinary compound microscope?
+What is the maximum magnification usually achievable by a modern electron microscope?

 Answer